Dog Sprayed By Skunk! How to Get Rid of Skunk Smell Quickly

 Before you freak out, take a few minutes to familiarize yourself with basic skunk spray protocol for dogs:

 Step 1.
-Check the Severity of the Situation
+Check the Severity of the Skunk Spray

 The first thing you need to do is check how bad the situation is.
-For dogs sprayed in the face and mouth by skunk, there is a good chance that he got skunk spray in dog's eyes, nose, or mouth.
+For dogs sprayed in the face and mouth by skunk, there is a good chance there is skunk spray in your dog's eyes, nose, or mouth.

 In this case, rinse your dog's face with cool water for 15 minutes and call your veterinarian.
 Skunk spray is mostly harmless but can sometimes cause redness and various irritations.
 When ingested, your dog may feel nausea or digestive issues.

-If your dog’s eyes were irritated by the spray, a dog eyewash can be used to flush the eyes and reduce discomfort quickly.
+If your dog’s eyes are irritated by the spray, a dog eyewash can be used to flush the eyes and reduce discomfort quickly.

 Skunks don’t often have to bite, as their spray usually deters animals from continuing pursuit, but some dogs are stubborn.
 Since skunks are common carriers of rabies, you may want to check your dog’s body.
 If you see any puncture wounds, call your vet right away.